madskjeldgaard/vim-supercollider-snippets/README.md

 * [scvim](https://github.com/supercollider/scvim) or [scnvim](github.com/davidgranstrom/scnvim)

 ## Install
-Follow your plugin managers instructions.

 To install using vim-plug
 1. Add this to your init.vim / .vimrc:
 `Plug 'madskjeldgaard/vim-supercollider-snippets'`
 2. Open Vim and run the command `:PlugInstall`

+Otherwise, follow your plugin manager's instructions.